replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.24, 1.25, and 1.26

 ### Bug Fixes {#bug-fixes-1-98-2}
-* Fixes an issue where quotes are stripped from fields in HelmChart custom resources, which leads to unexpected behavior and failed deployments.
+* Fixes an issue where quotes were stripped from fields in HelmChart custom resources, which led to unexpected behavior and failed deployments.
 * Fixes an issue where invalid Kustomize patches were generated for Helm charts with deeply nested dependencies.
-* Fixes an issue where processing application manifests might fail if null values are encountered after rendering.
+* Fixes an issue where processing application manifests occassionally failed if null values were encountered after rendering.

 ## 1.98.1